sensingtheforest/sensingtheforest.github.io/src/posts/2025-11-08-podcast-episode-1.md

 Thanks to all the artists for their invaluable and inspiring contributions!

 The production of the podcast is carried out by Shuoyang Zheng, with the help and feedback from Hazel Stone, Dominic Head, Peter Batchelor, and Anna Xambó Sedó.

+The second episode can be found at: [https://soundcloud.com/sensingtheforest/podcast-ep2](https://soundcloud.com/sensingtheforest/podcast-ep2)